The reds start out

 2014 – Daniel Agger converted a penalty while winning the first cap of his second spell with Brøndby IF, as Denmark lost a friendly 2-1 to Turkey in Odense.
 Meanwhile, Roy Hodgson’s England beat Norway 1-0 at Wembley, with Jordan Henderson, Rickie Lambert, Raheem Sterling, Daniel Sturridge and future reds James Milner and Alex Oxlade-Chamberlain all featuring.
 Jordan Rossiter won his only cap for England Under-18’s as they beat the Netherlands 4-1 in Leigh, with future red Dominic Solanke also debuting at this level and Sheyi Ojo also in action.
 Ex-reds Robbie Keane and Javier Mascherano also featured in friendlies that day.

-2010 – Fernando Torres netted his last two goals for Spain as a reds player as they won a Euro 2012 qualifier 5-0 in Liechtenstein.
-Raúl Meireles was on target while playing for Portugal as a red for the first time, in their 4-4 draw with Cyprus.
+2010 – Fernando Torres netted his last two goals for Spain as a reds player as they won a Euro 2012 qualifier 4-0 in Liechtenstein.
+Raul Meireles was on target while playing for Portugal as a red for the first time, in their 4-4 draw with Cyprus.
 Dirk Kuyt converted a penalty as the Netherlands thumped San Marino 5-0 in Serravalle.
 Ex-red Sami Hyypiä was sent off while skippering Finland to a 2-0 defeat in Moldova.
 Craig Bellamy skippered Wales while winning his first cap on loan at Cardiff City from Manchester City in their 1-0 defeat in Montenegro, John Toshack’s last game in charge of his country.
-James Milner played for England for the first time since moving to Manchester City, with Steven Gerrard, Glen Johnson, Milan Jovanović, Martin Škrtel, future reds Christian Benteke, Ragnar Klavan and Xherdan Shaqiri, and ex-reds Xabi Alonso, Robbie Keane, Jari Litmanen and John Arne Riise also featuring in qualifiers that day.
+James Milner played for England for the first time since moving to Manchester City, with Steven Gerrard, Glen Johnson, Milan Jovanović, Martin Škrtel, future reds Christian Benteke, Ragnar Klavan and Xherdan Shaqiri, and ex-reds Xabi Alonso, Robbie Keane, Jari Litmanen, Carl Medjani, Nikolay Mihaylov and John Arne Riise also featuring in qualifiers that day.

 First and last caps